spring-guides/gs-scheduling-tasks/README.md

 ### Creating a Configuration Class

-Now that we have written our base application, we need to configure the Spring application context used by `MyApplication`.
+Now that we have written our base application, we need to configure the Spring application context used by `App`.
 Let's do that next by copying the following code into **Config.java**.

 ```java
 package schedulingtasks;